With the meteoric rise in Gen Z non-drinkers, a varied alcohol-free offering is non-negotiable.

 Making irresistible mocktails

-Mocktails have long been a staple of bar and restaurant menus, but gone are the days when your only option was a simple Shirley Temple.
+Mocktails have long been a staple of bar and restaurant menus, but gone are the days when your only option was a Shirley Temple.

 As diners’ taste buds have evolved over the years, so has their desire for new and interesting flavour combinations.
-So while it’s always a good idea to offer zero-proof versions of classic cocktails like an espresso martini or mojito, you can also come up with one-off mocktail recipes to tempt customers who’d usually opt for alcohol.
+So while it’s good to offer zero-proof versions of classic cocktails like an espresso martini or mojito, you can also come up with one-off mocktail recipes to tempt customers who’d usually opt for alcohol.

 You can use one (or more!) of the many zero-proof spirits available on the market as your base, before adding other sweet, sour, spicy, or herbal flavours to deepen the taste.
 The great thing about using these drinks in your mocktail recipes is that diners know they’re getting more for their money with the addition of a zero-proof spirit, so you can price these drinks slightly higher to boost your profits.